dadatoa/nixos-colmena-npins/README.md

 - passwordless `sudo` (scoped to `operateur` via `security.sudo.extraRules`)
 - may `reboot`/`poweroff` without sudo, via a polkit rule

-No password or SSH key is set by default — add one so the account can log in, e.g. `users.users.operateur.openssh.authorizedKeys.keys = [ "ssh-ed25519 ..." ]`.

 ## How stable + unstable works